-Every business has to complete a risk assessment.
-For any company that employs over five people, it is a legal responsibility to document all risk assessments undertaken in the workplace.
+In the UK, every business has to complete a risk assessment.
+And in accordance with the Management of Health and Safety at Work Regulations 1999, any company that employs over five people has a legal responsibility to document all risk assessments undertaken in the workplace.

-Risk Assessment Method Statements (RAMS) are bespoke documents, tailored to each company, that are completed after a risk assessment; however, they’re generally not as well known as risk assessments because the Health and Safety Executive (HSE) has not made it a legal requirement to complete one.
+Risk Assessment Method Statements (RAMS) are bespoke documents that should be completed after a risk assessment.
+However, they’re generally not as well-known as risk assessments because the Health and Safety Executive (HSE) hasn’t made it a legal requirement to complete one.

-Despite this, conducting RAMS and having the supporting document can prove highly beneficial for your business.
-In this guide, we explain what RAMS are, how they differ from general risk assessments as well as how your business can benefit from having a RAMS document.
+Despite this, having the supporting documentation of RAMS can prove highly beneficial for your business.
+In this guide, we explain what RAMS are, how they differ from general risk assessments and how your business can benefit from having a RAMS document.

 What Are RAMS?